StackVista/stackstate-docs/configure/topology/proxy-for-event-handlers.md

 ## Overview

 StackState can be configured to use a proxy for event handlers.
-When client proxy settings are configured for http or https in the StackState `application.conf` file, these will be used by all event handlers.
+When client proxy settings are configured for http or https in the StackState `application_stackstate.conf` file, these will be used by all event handlers.
 No further changes are required in the event handler script.

 ## Configure proxies for event handlers

 To use a proxy for event handlers, http and/or https `client.proxy` details must be added to the `akka` section of the StackState `application.conf` file.

-1. Edit `application.conf`.
+1. Edit the file `application_stackstate.conf`.
-2. Uncomment the `client.proxy` section under `akka.http` and add details of the proxy **host** and **port**.
-Note that HTTP and HTTPS proxies can be configured here.
+2. Add details of the proxy **host** and **port** to the bottom of the file.
+Note that the specified proxy will be used for both HTTP and HTTPS requests.
     ```
-    akka {
-      ...
-      http {
-    #   Global proxy settings for StackState.
-For now only picked up by our event handlers.
-    #   Both http/https can be configured here
-    #     client.proxy {
-    #       https {
-    #         host = ""
+    akka.http.client.proxy.https.host = "example-hostname"
-    #         port = 443
+    akka.http.client.proxy.https.port = 443
-    #       }
-    #     }
-      }
-    }
     ```
-3. Save the `application.conf` file.
+3. Save the `application_stackstate.conf` file.
 4. Restart StackState to apply the configuration changes.
 5. All event handlers will now use the configured proxy.